al-homedawy/WolfTeam/README.md

 ### Project Layout

-This project was developed inside a DLL.
-In order to use it, you must inject the library into WolfTeam's memory space.
+In order to use hack, you must inject this library into WolfTeam's memory space.
 I have provided a number of DLL injectors on my GitHub for this purpose.

 ### Disclaimer